 Who can access Student Health?

-- If you are a full time student during fall 2013 term
+- If you were a full time student during winter 2013 term

 - ELP and Shad Valley participants have access for a one-time fee of $10 for the term